Simsilica/JmeConvert/README.md

 Usage: jmec [options] [models]

-Where [models] are a list of j3o files.
+Where [models] are a list of model files.

 Where [options] are:
  -sourceRoot <dir> : specifies the asset root for the models.